minamotorin/fizzbuzz-sed/README.rst

   $ ./FizzBuzz_stand_alone

-* Don't change file name
+* Don't change the script file name
 * Run in the same directory as the file

 If you want to change the number of times, change the number of 4th line.
 Don't change other than numbers.